 - PTC Windchill® PLM version 12, and PTC Windchill+ (Windchill's SaaS variant).

 - Aras Innovator® release 12.0 SP18.

-To achieve PLM integration with Aras Innovator, your Altium server needs to be registered with the Aras Authentication setup by adding a new node section to its client registry.
-Once registered, a unique OAuth token is granted for your connected server to authenticate access.
+To achieve PLM integration with Aras Innovator, your Altium Workspace server needs to be registered with the Aras Authentication setup by adding a new node section to its client registry.
+Once registered, a unique OAuth token is granted for your connected Workspace to authenticate access.

 The required changes to the Aras Innovator configuration are made by editing its OAuth client registry file: